-What Is VAR in Soccer?
+What is VAR in Soccer?

-What is VAR in soccer?
 VAR stands for ‘video assistant referee’ and is a soccer match official who assists the field referee in the event there is a clear error or missed incident related to a goal or penalty.

 From making a split-second decision to providing an advantage to calling offsides and everything in between, officials carry a lot of responsibilities to make the correct call.
-But, as we understand, officials are human too and can easily make mistakes.

 This allows the referee to zoom in on certain scenes or slow them down to notice potential errors of judgment on the field.